 The Reggio Emilia Approach

-At Holy Family we have been exploring the following principles of the Reggio Emilia Approach and these are reflected in the planning, learning and documentation in 1MR and 1JM:
+At Holy Family we explore the following principles of the Reggio Emilia Approach and these are reflected in the planning, learning and documentation:

 Co-constructors (partners, guides, nurturers, hypothesizers with children)

 Researchers (observe, learn, revisit with children)